About your course

 Why study this course at LJMU?

-The Programme offers you the opportunity to complete a work placement at either Tate Liverpool, Liverpool Biennial or FACT.
-There are also opportunities to work with other UK and overseas partners such as Grizedale Arts and Van Abbemuseum.
+The Programme offers you the opportunity to work with Tate Liverpool, Liverpool Biennial or FACT, as part of a unique partnership programme.
+There are also opportunities to work with other UK and overseas partners such as Grizedale Arts and Van Abbemuseum, and with local dynamic hands-on organisations such as The Royal Standard, CBS and MAKE.
 You will be encouraged to develop further collaborations with partners in business, neighbourhoods and the public sector in the realisation of projects.

 Top class facilities